prism/prism-docs/docs/source/index.rst

 .. note::

    Prism v4 is under active development.
+It's possible that some of the features documented here change before final release.
 For Prism v2.x or v3.x, you can find old `documentation here <https://prism-bukkit.readthedocs.io/en/latest>`_

 Contents
 --------